-Stanton, a Democrat, was the representative for Ohio's 20th congressional district from 1971 to 1976.
+Stanton was the representative for Ohio’s 20th congressional district and was a Democrat.
+He served from 1971 to 1976.

 Stanton is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 1976 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).

 The chart is based on the bills Stanton sponsored and cosponsored.
 See full analysis methodology.